GoodAI/goodai-ltm/README.md

 The present emphasis on dialog is also a limitation: The memory is not currently optimized for other uses, such as retrieving source code.
 See the Future plans section for features that are on our todo list.

+## Comparison to other solutions

+Compared to Langchain, ...

+Compared to Chroma, ...

+Compared to vector databases in general, ...

 ## Installation

     pip install goodai-ltm